medo64/UsbAmps/README.md

 For all practical purposes there is no backlight for UsbAmps.
 I am looking at small and cheap LDC display with backlight.
 If anyone knows one, do let me know.

+To improve backlight a bit it is possible to laser cut the diffuser.
+Clear plastic works the best.
+Beware to export design in EPS format because some laser cut services will have issue with SVG.

 #### Other projects ####